Permanent Makeup FAQs

 What If I Have Eyelash Extensions?

-NO LASH EXTENSIONS can be worn if you are having eyeliner.
-We recommend removal of any lash extensions at least one week prior to your eyeliner to avoid any possible reaction to the removal solution.
+NO LASH EXTENSIONS can be worn if you are having a permanent eyeliner procedure.
+We recommend removal of any eyelash extensions at least one week prior to your eyeliner to avoid any possible reaction to the removal solution.
 You may need a touch up approximately 4-6 weeks post procedure.
 You will need to wait 2 weeks after an eyeliner procedure to re-apply lash extensions and remove them again a minimum of one week prior to a touch up.
 It is often best to leave the extensions off until you have completed the entire process with your permanent eyeliner.

 You must discontinue the use of all eyelash growth enhancement products, for a MINIMUM of 30 days, i.e. Latisse and similar prescription or over-the-counter brands.
 These products cause inflammation to the lid and lash line and combining them with eyeliner tattooing is a medical contraindication.
 If you have any medical conditions with your eyes that require a doctor’s monitoring or prescription eye drops, like glaucoma, you must get written permission to have the eyeliner procedure from your healthcare provider before you can schedule with us.